Manny Pacquiao Profile

-Pacquiao is boxing's most decorated champion having won 12 world titles in eight weight classes and outside of the sport, he is the senator of the Philippines having got elected in 2016.
+Pacquiao is boxing's most decorated champion having won 12 world titles in eight weight classes and is now hoping to become the Philippines president in 2022.

-He is the oldest welterweight champion in boxing history and held the WBA world championship from 2019 to 2021 after defeating Keith Thurman via split-decision in Las Vegas.
+He retired from boxing in 2021 following defeat to Yordenis Ugas, quitting the sport as the oldest welterweight champion in boxing history after defeating Keith Thurman via split-decision in Las Vegas.

 Regarded as one of the greatest fighters of all time, "Pacman" is boxing's only eight-division champion and has won the most major world titles - 12 - and is the only five-division lineal titlist.